 On this page:

-Where an EES is required, the Act extends any prescribed time limit within which statutory decisions must be made by one month after the
+Where an EES is required, the Act extends any prescribed time limit within which relevant statutory decisions must be made by one month after the

 Planning and Environment Act 1987

-If a planning permit is needed for a project it should be exhibited in conjunction with an EES.
-To facilitate integrated planning for projects of State or regional significance, the Minister may ‘call-in’ permit applications under section 97B of the Planning and Environment Act.
+projects of state or regional significance, the Minister may ‘call-in’ permit applications under section 97B of the Planning and Environment Act.
 A permit ‘call-in’ requires a panel to be appointed under section 153 of the Planning and Environment Act to consider any submissions or objections.
 Where assessment under the Environment Effects Act is required, such a panel would be jointly appointed as an inquiry.

 Environment Protection Act 2017

 The development licence application will normally be exhibited in conjunction with the EES for a project.
 Formal assessment of the application by the EPA would follow receipt of the Minister’s assessment under the Environment Effects Act.
 The Environment Protection Act provides that where the EPA’s decision with respect to a development licence application is substantially in accordance with an assessment under the Environment Effects Act, third parties are not able to seek a review of the decision by the Victorian Civil and Administrative Tribunal.

 Geothermal Energy Resources Act 2005

-This Act provides a new framework for the large-scale commercial exploration and extraction of geothermal energy.
+This Act provides a framework for the large-scale commercial exploration and extraction of geothermal energy.
 Geothermal energy is vested in the Crown.
 Section 62 states that a planning permit is not required to carry out any geothermal energy extraction operation if an EES has been prepared

-Pipelines Act 1967
+Pipelines Act 2005

 Petroleum Act 1998